hash-org/hashc/docs/src/basics/pattern-matching.md

 ## Destructuring patterns

-Destructuring patterns are used to assign parts of an object to seperate variables within `let`, `for`, and `match`statements.
+Destructuring patterns are used to assign parts of an object to separate variables within `let`, `for`, and `match`statements.
 A very simple example of a destructuring pattern in a `let` statement would be:

 ```rust